novumhouse/olx_scraper_gohighlevel/hetzner_deployment_guide.md

 ### Project Creation and Organization

 Hetzner Cloud uses projects to organize resources and manage access control.
-Create a dedicated project for your OLX scraper deployment to maintain clear separation from other potential projects.
-Name the project descriptively, such as "OLX-Lead-Generation" or "Job-Scraper-Production."
+Create a dedicated project for your multi-client OLX scraper deployment to maintain clear separation from other potential projects.
+Name the project descriptively, such as "Multi-Client-OLX-Scraper" or "Job-Scraper-Production."

 Project settings allow you to configure default options for new resources, including preferred data center locations and default SSH keys.
 Setting these preferences streamlines the server creation process and ensures consistency across your infrastructure.